Jamaludin21/Find-University/README.md

 - writing clean, maintainable and well-documented react code

 After finish upload code to GitHub (don't forget to include .env file)

+NOTE: unit test still buggy but other I think its already as requirement.

+Thanks